darcyabjones/prj/README.md

 We do some cleaning up of the `script` output, but it's never quite perfect so you may like to edit the `NOTES.txt` file.
 NOTE: like `prj-add` this just identifies file changes using modification times and presence absence.
 If you make changes using another program these will show up in the list here too.

+Using the `--no-echo` flag will avoid having odd output if you use tab expansion of up-arrows to find previous commands.
+But this will also suppress any results (i.e. only log what you type).

 ```
 # prj-shell